keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 The profile "test-7X-migration" indicates from which version you want to test migration.
 The valid values are:
 * test-70-migration - indicates migration from RHSSO 7.0 (Equivalent to Keycloak 1.9.8.Final)
 * test-71-migration - indicates migration from RHSSO 7.1 (Equivalent to Keycloak 2.5.5.Final)
 * test-72-migration - indicates migration from RHSSO 7.2 (Equivalent to Keycloak 3.4.3.Final)
+* test-73-migration - indicates migration from RHSSO 7.3 (Equivalent to Keycloak 4.8.3.Final)

 ### DB migration test with manual mode